Perhaps a better title for this post would be, “Where the hell have you been? You haven’t been blogging. You haven’t been calling? What’s wrong?”

-So I'm going to be totally honest here.
+So I’m going to be totally honest here.
 The last six months were murder.
 Seriously.
-There were some mornings where I didn't think I had the energy--both physical and mental--to pull myself out of bed, much less make it through the day.
-There were some nights where I worked on writing stuff until 5 o'clock in the morning, took a two-hour power nap, and then went to work.
+There were some mornings where I didn’t think I had the energy–both physical and mental–to pull myself out of bed, much less make it through the day.
+There were some nights where I worked on writing stuff until 5 o’clock in the morning, took a two-hour power nap, and then went to work.

 There were some nights were I didn’t even have two spare hours for a nap.

 So, I had to give some things up.
-First on the list--blogging.
+First on the list–blogging.
 That was pretty easily to do, actually.
 As much as I missed it, I figured that I could always pick it up when I needed to.

 The second thing was much harder to give up.
 I pretty much became a social hermit, cutting off ties with many of my friends.
 My thought was that if my friends were real friends, then they’d understand, and they’d still be there when things calmed down.
 I still believe that to be the case.

-.
-And I'll leave it at that.
+And family life was…strained.
+And I’ll leave it at that.

-But, you know what--it's July.
-And I'm still here.
+But, you know what–it’s July.
+And I’m still here.
 And so are my friends.
 And so is my family.
 And so is my job.
 And so is this blog.

 I thought about taking a semester off from the program for a brief second, before pushing that thought out of my mind.
-Now, I know a lot of people take semesters off, and there's nothing wrong with that.
+Now, I know a lot of people take semesters off, and there’s nothing wrong with that.
 But in my case, I needed to push through.
 I needed Vermont College.
-More than anything, for those that don't understand writing--for those that see it as something easy, as a hobby, as something not worthy of blood and sweat and tears--Vermont College gave me a legitimate reason to write.
+More than anything, for those that don’t understand writing–for those that see it as something easy, as a hobby, as something not worthy of blood and sweat and tears–Vermont College gave me a legitimate reason to write.

 And you know what else?
 I’d do it all over again.
 In a heartbeat.
 Without thinking twice.